aptejada/aptejada.github.io/_posts/2025-02-10-my-first-powerbi-sprint.md

 A dashboard should be intuitive and meaningful, not just _“ganda lang ang ambag”_.
 Our audience mental load is our focus, not just the aesthetics visuals.

 Finally, the best dashboards are built through trial, feedback, and refinement.
-This is my figures now, after playing around 3 datasets, asking and accepting suggestions from my mentor and groupmates.
+These are my figures now, after playing around 3 datasets, asking and accepting suggestions from my mentor and groupmates.

 ![electricity](/assets/img/electricity.png)
 ![forecast1](/assets/img/forecast1.png)